Satellites of Infinite Rank in the Smooth Concordance Group: Topological Preliminaries and Key Constructions

-\begin{definition} Let $P\subset V:=S^1\times D^2$ be an oriented knot in the solid torus.
-Consider an orientation preserving embedding $h:V\to S^3$ taking $V$ to a tubular neighborhood of a knot, $K$, so that a longitude of $V$ i.e. $S^1\times \{*\in \partial D^2\}$ is sent to the canonical longitude of $K$.
+\begin{definition} Let $P\subset S^1\times D^2$ be an oriented knot in the solid torus.
+Consider an orientation-preserving embedding $h:S^1\times D^2\to S^3$ whose image is a tubular neighborhood of a knot $K$ so that $S^1\times \{*\in \partial D^2\}$ is mapped to the canonical longitude of $K$.
 The knot $h(P)$ is called the {\em satellite knot with pattern $P$} and {\em companion $K$}, and is denoted $P(K)$.
-The {\em winding number} of the satellite is defined to be the algebraic intersection number of $P$ with $*\times\partial D^2$. \end{definition}
+The {\em winding number} of the satellite is defined to be the algebraic intersection number of $P$ with $\{*\}\times D^2$. \end{definition}

-We now turn to verifying that patterns with non-zero winding number induce operators with infinite rank on concordance.
+We now verify \Cref{infiniterank} for patterns with non-zero winding number.